rust-lang/rust/src/doc/trpl/error-handling.md

 There is a really important pattern to recognize here.
 Both `err1` and `err2` have the *same type*.
 This is because they are existentially quantified types, or trait objects.
-In particularly, their underlying type is *erased* from the compiler's knowledge, so it truly sees `err1` and `err2` as exactly the same.
+In particular, their underlying type is *erased* from the compiler's knowledge, so it truly sees `err1` and `err2` as exactly the same.
 Additionally, we constructed `err1` and `err2` using precisely the same function call: `From::from`.
 This is because `From::from` is overloaded on both